-The PLAY program at KSU is a volunteer program that supplements school based physical education as well as other recreation programs for children and youth who can benefit from specially designed instruction.
-Preference is given to elementary school children, and includes those with developmental, sensory, neurologic, mental, and orthopedic disabilities.
+The Physical and Leisure Activities for Youth (PLAY) program at KSU is a volunteer program that supplements school-based physical education as well as other recreation programs for children and youth who can benefit from specially designed instruction.
+Preference is given to elementary school children and includes those with developmental, sensory, neurologic, mental, and orthopedic disabilities.

-There are two PLAY program terms each year - one in the Spring, and another in the Fall.
-Each term consists of six consecutive Saturday sessions that run from 10am-Noon.
+There are two PLAY program terms each year: in the Spring and another in the Fall.
+Each term consists of six consecutive Saturday sessions that run from 10:00 AM–12:00 PM.
 All PLAY program activities are located in the Convocation Center on the KSU campus.

-If you have a child who you believe might benefit from the PLAY program, please visit the Participant Registration Form.
+If you have a child who you believe might benefit from the PLAY program, please complete the Participant Registration Form.

 Parents are responsible for transportation and consistency of attendance.

 Because the PLAY program is run primarily by volunteers, the number of participants accepted each term is directly related to the number of volunteers available.
 As such, there is always a need for more volunteers.
-If you would like to volunteer, please fill out the Volunteer Registration Form.
+If you would like to volunteer, please complete the Volunteer Registration Form.